riten7/MicroFrontendModuleFederation/README.md

 Install the dependencies and devDependencies, please follow the steps in order :

- and start the server.
-You can run each project independently, follow the steps below:

 #### Step 1 - Setup the host (main app)

 ```sh